gitfrage/guitarspecs/README.md

 *influence ( "-" stands for little,  "++++"  stands for very strong)

-For example, for building a solid body 'jazz-sounding' guitar you have to choose (top down by importance):
+For example, for building a solid-body 'jazz-sounding' guitar you have to choose (top down by importance):

  - vintage or jazz pickup with convenient po­ten­tiomet­er and capacitor values
  - flatwound strings
  - massive neck, hollow body with wood such as mahagony
  - shorter scale length